Quintus/mlmmj-rbarchive/README.md

 # or
 require_relative "./archiver"

+a = Archiver.new("mailcache", # Cache directory for mails sorted by month for easier processing
-a = Archiver.new("output" # Target directory for all the messages
+                 "output", # Target directory for all the messages
                  header: "<p>My ML archive</p>", # HTML to display at the top
                  searchtarget: "/my-search", # Link target for the "search" link
                  stylefile: "/stylesheets/archive.css") # CSS stylesheet to reference from the HTML files